 So, you have found a few jobs you are interested in applying for.
-The next step is the application process, the first stage will usually be when you send across your CV.
+The next step is the application process, the first stage will usually be when you send your CV or you created a new CV around a particular role.
 Remember that this is your first tech job and you NEED to stand out!
 So, the first step is to make sure you tailor your CV and cover letter for each application, which is time-consuming but more likely to result in a job.

 Do your research

 So you have landed yourself an interview, great work!
 But what now?